deitch/booster/README.md

 Done!
 You now have a REST service listening on the five standard REST paths for 'post' and connecting to your database.

 Want customized controllers?
 Disable some paths?
 Nest resources?
 Model validations?
 Uniqueness?
 Read on!

-Don't forget: you need to use `express.bodyParser()` for booster to be able to, well, read the body!

 ##Installation